Equilibrium fluctuation theorems compatible with anomalous response: Introduction

-As already discussed in a previous work \cite{vel.geo}, the fluctuation-dissipation relation (\ref{unc}) has interesting connections with different questions within statistical mechanics, such as the extension of canonical Monte Carlo methods to allow the study macrostates with negative heat capacities and to avoid the super-critical slowing down of first-order phase transitions \cite{mc3}, the justification of a complementary relation between energy and temperature \cite{bohr,Heisenberg,Rosenfeld,Mandelbrot,Gilmore,Lindhard,Lavenda,Scholg,Uffink}, the development of a geometric formulation for fluctuation theory \cite{Weinhold,rupper}, as well as the Mandelbrot's derivation of statistical mechanics from inference theory \cite{Mandelbrot}.
+The energy-temperature fluctuation relation (\ref{unc}) has interesting connections with diverse questions within statistical mechanics, such as the justification of a complementary relation between energy and temperature \cite{Vel.ETFR,Vel.Thirring,Vel.URSM}, the extension of canonical Monte Carlo methods to allow the study macrostates with negative heat capacities and to avoid the super-critical slowing down of first-order phase transitions \cite{Vel.MC1,Vel.MC2}, as well as the development of a geometric formulation for fluctuation theory based on the existence of \textit{reparametrization dualities} \cite {Vel.Geo}.
 However, Eq.(\ref{unc}) is applicable to those equilibrium situations where there is only involved the conjugated pair energy-temperature.
-Thus, this result merely constitutes a first step towards the development of an extension of \textit{equilibrium fluctuation-dissipation relations} compatible with the existence of anomalous response functions \cite{Ison,Einarsson,Chomaz,Gulminelli,Lovett,Hugo}.
+Consequently, this result merely constitutes a special case of certain equilibrium fluctuation theorems compatible with the existence of anomalous response functions \cite {Ison,Einarsson,Chomaz,Gulminelli,Lovett,Hugo}, whose derivation will be the main goal of the present work.

-In this paper, we shall extend our previous results to an equilibrium situation with several control parameters, that is, we shall develop a special approach of fluctuation theory \cite{landau} in order to arrive at a suitable generalization of the familiar fluctuation relations:

-compatible with the existence of macrostates with \textit{anomalous values in response functions}, such as negative heat capacities $C_{V}<0$, isothermal compressibilities $K_{T}<0$ or isothermal magnetic susceptibilities $\chi_{T}<0$ in those magnetic systems where this response function is expected to be nonnegative.